andrewGhazi/dyingforacup/README.md

 a grid of brew parameters, and a suggestion on where to go next.
-`offset` and `lambda` can be tweaked to control exploration vs exploitation, but expect to be suggested some combinations that result in really bad coffee sometimes.
+`offset` and `lambda` can be tweaked to control exploration vs exploitation, but expect to be suggested some combinations that result in really bad coffee sometimes (especially early on before it has collapsed the uncertainty along the outer edges of the parameter space).
 See `?suggest_next` for more detail on these function arguments and more.

+Once you have a grid point to try, use `suggest_tune()` to get a coffee-related song to listen to while you brew!

 ## TODO list